DragonKnight0522/DragonKnight0522/README.md

 ## Hey 👋,

 ### Glad to see you here!
-I’m a highly skilled Next 13, Nuxt and Web 3 developer with + 2 years of experiences in developing decentralized applications (DApps) and smart contracts.
+I’m a highly skilled Next 13 and Web 3 developer with + 2 years of experiences in developing decentralized applications (DApps) and smart contracts.
 I am also a web developer with a passion for creating innovative and user-friendly websites.
 Proficient with + 8 years of web developing experiences and programming languages.
 Experienced in collaborating with cross-functional teams to deliver high-quality projects within deadlines.
 Committed to staying updated with the latest industry trends and continuously improving skills to provide exceptional web solutions.

 <br/>

 ### My Job
-- 🔭 I’m Web3 | Next 13 | Nuxt Developer.
+- 🔭 I’m Web3 | Next 13 Developer.

 - ❓ Ask me about anything related to Blockchain and Full Stack technologies